 People generally know that pure honey is good for health.
 But is it also good for kids?
 Experts say it is, as long as your kid is a year and a half old or 18 months old.
 Alan Rosenbloom, MD, of Baldwin New York said, “Never give honey to a kid under the age of 1.”

 Clostridium in honey may prove harmful to kids 1-year-old and below.
 This dormant endospore may cause botulism in kids this young by turning toxic later and harming their lower digestive system which sometimes results in death.
 But other than this, honey has been proven to give older kids energy that lasts longer plus vitamins and minerals.
 Honey also helps heal their wounds faster, provides liver health and cough control.

 A study in 2012 by the American Academy of Pediatrics found that 2 teaspoons of honey before bed may help alleviate kids’ coughing.

-The National Center for Biotechnology Information (NCBI) also released a study by medical scientists about the effect of honey on children’s cough: “For children older than one year with a viral URI, we can now recommend 1.5 teaspoons of honey to be given prior to bedtime as a cough remedy.
-This may reduce the use of potentially harmful and often ineffective OTC cough and cold remedies.”
+The National Center for Biotechnology Information (NCBI) also released a study by medical scientists about the effect of honey on children’s cough: “For children older than one year with a viral URI, the recommended amount of honey is 1.5 teaspoons before bedtime as a cough remedy.
+This may reduce the use of harmful or ineffective cough and cold remedies.”